Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/writing-ut-ascans.md

     print(f"Setup JSON failed validation: {e}")
 ```

-The above validation should not return any error code.
+The above validation should not return any error codes.

-## Simulate or collect A-Scans
+## Simulate or collect A-scans

-We will generate 5 fake A-Scans corresponding to 5 theoretical scanner positions.
-Each A-Scan will have a 5 MHz center frequency, a 60 % bandwidth and 3000 samples.
-Fake A-Scans will be stored in a 5 x 1 x 3000 numpy array named `ascans` that we will use as our `AScanAmplitude` type dataset.
+We will generate 5 fake A-scans corresponding to 5 theoretical scanner positions.
+Each A-scan will have a 5 MHz center frequency, a 60 % bandwidth and 3000 samples.
+The fake A-scans will be stored in a 5 x 1 x 3000 numpy array named `ascans` that we will use as our `AScanAmplitude` type dataset.

-As the generation of fake A-Scans is out of the scope of this documentation, we simply provide the example code below for your convenience.
+As the generation of fake A-scans is out of the scope of this documentation, the example code below is provided for your convenience.

-??? example "Fake A-Scans generation"
+??? example "Fake A-scan generation"

     ``` python
     # Constants